simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-privacy-on-social-media-with-the-right-settings/index.en.md

 #### Limiting Who Can See Your Posts

 One of the most important privacy settings on Facebook is controlling who can see your posts.
 You can set your privacy settings to "**Friends Only**."
-This setting ensures that your posts are visible only to your friends and not to the public or individuals who are not in your friend's list.
+This setting ensures that your posts are visible only to your friends and not to the public or individuals who aren't in your friend's list.
 This is especially important if you want to share personal information or photos with your close friends and family, without worrying about strangers or acquaintances seeing them.

 #### Controlling Your Friends List Visibility